William Washington Browne: Grand Fountain of the United Order of True Reformers

-On January 3, 1881, he was asked to spearhead a new branch of the temperece movement in Virginia, named the Grand Fountain of the United Order of True Reformers.
+On January 3, 1881, he was asked to spearhead a new branch of the temperance movement in Virginia, named the Grand Fountain of the United Order of True Reformers.
 He became its Grand Worthy Master of the State of Virginia on January 11, 1881.
 Following his vision from Alabama, Browne began shifting the organization from a temperance society to an insurance organization or benevolent society.
 He crafted the fraternal organization around "his gospel of education, racial solidarity and economic self-help".
 Under his leadership, the fraternal society revolutionized insurance for Blacks in Richmond and beyond, not only paying burial costs but also providing support for the survivors.

-Browne still believe that African Americans needed money above all else and sought to turn the organization into an fair-wage employer for Black men and women.
+Browne still believe that African Americans needed money above all else and sought to turn the organization into a fair-wage employer for Black men and women.
 Under his guidance, the Grand Fountain grew into an organization that managed a bank, published a newspaper entitled the Reformer, owned a three-story office building, and operated a farm, a 150-room hotel, a concert hall, a 634 acre retirement home for Blacks.
 Part of Browne's vision was the True Reformers Saving Bank, the first Black-owned and Black-operated bank to receive a charter in the United States.
 Initially, the bank operated from Browne's home but was later housed in True Reformers Hall, a three-story office building.
 By pooling their resources, the bank's members could purchase homes, farms, and businesses.

 By 1896, the Grand Fountain had 250 employees and 15,000 members.
 It had spread from Virginia into the upper South and Northern Cities.
 At one point, the Grand Fountain was the largest Black fraternal society and black-owned business in the United States.
 W. E. B. Du Bois said the Grand Fountain was "probably the most remarkable Negro organization in the country".

 In 1897, Browne took a year of paid sick leave.
 When Browne died later that year, the Grand Fountain suffered crippling setbacks.
 Employee embezzlement at the bank resulted in defaulting on large unsecured loans, causing its collapse in 1910.